-- (A) A gabled dormer. - (B) Balcony that is at least 2 feet deep and accessible from an interior room. - (C) Bay window that extends at least 2 feet from façade. - (D) A façade offset that is recessed by at least 2 ft deep and 6 ft long. - (E) Recessed entryway that is a minimum of 4 feet deep. - (F) A covered entryway that is a minimum of 4 feet deep. - (G) A porch that is at least 5 ft deep.
+- (A) A gabled dormer. - (B) Balcony that is at least 2 feet deep and accessible from an interior room. - (C) Bay window that extends at least 2 feet from façade. - (D) A façade offset that is recessed by at least 2 ft deep and 6 ft long. - (E) Recessed entryway that is a minimum of 4 feet deep. - (F) A covered entryway that is a minimum of 4 feet deep. - (G) A porch that is at least 5 ft deep. - a.

-- a.
 For buildings with 60 feet of street frontage or less, a minimum of 1 design element shall be provided along the street-facing façades. - b.
-For buildings with over 60 feet of street frontage, at least 1 design element shall be provided for every 30 feet of street frontage. - c.
+For buildings with over 60 feet of street frontage, at least 1 design element shall be provided for every 30 feet of street frontage.

+- c.
 Design elements shall be distributed along the length of the façade so that there are no more than 30 feet between 2 elements. - d.
-For buildings with less than 30 feet of street frontage, the building articulation standard is not applicable. - Eyes on the street.
-At least 20 square feet of facades fronting a public street, or public park or open space shall include windows or entrance doors on Dwelling, single-family detached and attached, Duplex, Triplex, Fourplex, and Dwelling, multi.
+For buildings with less than 30 feet of street frontage, the building articulation standard is not applicable. - 2.
+Eyes on the street.
+On residential dwellings, multi, and single-family attached and detached, at least 20 square feet of facades fronting a public street, or public park or open space shall be windows or entrance doors.
 See Figure 16.114-4 for illustration of eyes on the street.